 Line Pattern Button

 This button will change the line pattern of the currently selected surface.
-If you click and hold the button, you will see a dropdown list of the choices.
+If you click and hold the button, you will see a drop down list of the choices.
 If you simply click, it will cycle to the next line pattern.
 The choices are dots, dashed line, dot-dash line, dot-dot-dash line, and solid line.
-All types are shown below.
 For more information, please see the section on the Time Series Multiplot.

 Zoom Out Button